Last updated March 4, 2023 with an overview of the Version 4 RacklessPannier.

 Dale built a custom Ti stem (+/- ~4 degrees & 40 mm), and a set of Ti spacers for the steerer tube.
 I prefer to direct-mount the GPS head at the top of this stack.

 We Are One Composites (WAO) are building fantastic quality wheels, components, and bike frames in Kamloops, BC, Canada.
-The same comments apply to Industry 9 hubs, except not in Kamloops.
+Similar comments apply to Industry 9 hubs.

 On the Scott full-squish, the Bicycle Cafe in Canmore had paired the inaugural WAO rim offering, and fresh spokes, with an existing DT Swiss 350 hub set.
 The result was like “new bike day”.

 Returning to 2019.
-WAO had just come out with a Faction “gravel rim” 27mm internal width and engineered vertical compliance.
-These 29″ rims were matched with Industry 9 hubs, Hydra in the rear.
+WAO had just come out with a Faction “gravel rim” with a 27mm internal width and engineered vertical compliance.
+These 29″ 32 spoke rims were matched with Industry 9 Hydra Boost hubs.
 With 200 ml of Finish Line sealant in each Specialized 29″ x 2.6″ Fast Track Grid tires (product link unavailable), the front weighs in at 2070 grams, and the rear at 2250 grams.
 They’re light, fast, fun, and very durable!

 In mid-2019 after years of denial I started riding with a dropper-post.
 Clearly I’m an idiot for not being an earlier adopter!
 Specifically the PNW Components Coast suspension dropper is the one that I favour and it was specified for The Adventure Bike.
 The ~40 mm of air-pressure adjustable travel in the post is very welcome in the chunk, and being able to get the saddle out of the way is great.
 The Bikepackers Foundry Seat Bag, or a custom DIY composite rack are each designed to allow full usage of a dropper post.